 ##Opening Hook

 When disaster strikes, chaos erupts, and suddenly the world’s attention turns to the scene.
 But who exactly steps in to manage the media frenzy that follows?
-The answer isn’t always obvious—and that’s exactly why it’s worth digging into Not complicated — just consistent..
+The answer isn’t always obvious—and that’s exactly why it’s worth digging into And that's really what it comes down to.
+Practical, not theoretical..

 What Is a Media Inquiry at an Incident Scene?